NRCan/energuide_api/docs/using_the_api.md

 * equal to (eq)
 * less than (lt)

+All comparators need to be passed in as strings.
+For example, to filter by the year `1970`, you would pass it as:

+`dwellings(filters:[{field:dwellingYearBuilt comparator:eq value:"1970"}])`

 You can also limit the number of results returned by your query using the `limit` flag.
 For example, lets say you wanted to fetch the first 30 dwellings of the last query: